FY27 Community Project Funding Requests

 Queens, NY

-The Mayor's Office to End Domestic and Gender-Based Violence requests $1,050,000 to build on and enhance our Coordinated Approach to Preventing Stalking (CAPS) work to deliver ongoing robust training to law enforcement partners citywide, facilitate cross-community and interagency coordination on this issue, raise public awareness about this lethality indicator and other lethality indicators, like strangulation, through a robust educational programming, and develop a specialized and innovative survivor services program to better meet the unique needs of stalking survivors.
+The Mayor's Office to End Domestic and Gender-Based Violence requests $1,050,000 to build on and enhance their Coordinated Approach to Preventing Stalking (CAPS) work by enabling them to deliver ongoing robust training to law enforcement partners citywide, facilitate cross-community and interagency coordination on this issue, raise public awareness through a robust educational programming, and develop a specialized and innovative survivor services program to better meet the unique needs of stalking survivors.

 Member certification of no financial interest and federal nexus can be found here.